PierreBeucher/cloudypad/docs/src/usage/autostop.md

 Auto Stop regularly check for:
 - Moonlight activity on port 47999 (Control Port).
 - Network download activity
+- Ansible process activity used by `cloudypad` commands like `cloudypad configure` (to avoid shutting down instance during configuration or updates)

 If no activity is detected within the configured timeout, Auto Stop will shut down the instance.